 One thing to notice is that our story about shifting to services starts off at an unusual place: a service.

 Early music listening experiences were services.
 People would sing to each other.
 Soon they had created instruments (products) and as well as singing they could perform.
 But still, music reproduction was very much a service.
 One where musicians would use their skill in playing instruments to entertain an audience.
-On our goods-service continuum we could see this as a “major service with supporting products”.
+On our goods-services continuum we could see this as a “major service with supporting products”.
 Since the focus is the service that is delivered often using products.

 Delivery and consumption are inseparable in a service (one of the 5 Is of services).
 And that drives a problem here.
 You have to have the audience and performers together.
 Which in medieval times limited the service to rich people who could both afford the time and money required for this service.